kadamandersson/kadamandersson.github.io/index.md

 ### Journal articles

-- K. Andersson, A. A., C. W. Oosterlee, The deep multi-FBSDE method: a robust deep learning method for coupled FBSDEs, 2025.
+- K. Andersson, A. A., C. W. Oosterlee, The deep multi-FBSDE method: a robust deep learning method for coupled FBSDEs.
 Accepted for publication in _J.
 Sci.
 Comput._ (2026).
 [PDF](https://arxiv.org/pdf/2503.13193)

 - A. A., A. Lang, A. Pettersson and L. Schroer, Finite element approximation of Lyapunov equations related to parabolic stochastic PDEs _Appl.
 Math.
 Opt._ (2025).
 [PDF](https://arxiv.org/pdf/1910.05261.pdf)